iGEM-NU-Kazakhstan/dnaTurner/README.md

 dnaTurner is designed to do the last two steps.

 Before using the program, you need to have:
-  - A pdb file of the corresponding RNA sequence (the same sequence, only with 'T'-s changed to 'U')
+  - A pdb file of the corresponding RNA sequence (the same sequence, only with 'T'-s changed to 'U').
   - If you want to minimize the created 3D structure right away, you need to have [QRNAS](http://genesilico.pl/software/stand-alone/qrnas) installed.

 Running dnaTurner: